Sharumathiselvi98/ISO27001-implementation-roadmap/ISO27001-Implementation-Roadmap.md

 # ISO/IEC 27001:2022 Implementation Roadmap
 ### A phased ISMS rollout for a small e-commerce retailer, starting from zero

-**Author:** Sharu Janakiraman
+**Author:** Sharumathiselvi Janakiraman
 **Framework reference:** ISO/IEC 27001:2022, guided by the ISACA Germany Chapter Implementation Guide (2022)

 ---

 ## 1. Purpose of this project

 This is a self-directed portfolio project.
 It applies the building blocks of an ISMS described in ISO/IEC 27001:2022 to a realistic, small e-commerce business that has no formal information security program today.
-The goal is to demonstrate a practical, phased path from "no ISMS" to "audit-ready," including scope definition, risk assessment, control selection, documentation, and continual improvement — the same lifecycle described in section 3 of the ISACA Implementation Guide.
+The goal is to demonstrate a practical, phased path from "no ISMS" to "audit-ready," including scope definition, risk assessment, control selection, documentation, and continual improvement of the same lifecycle described in section 3 of the ISACA Implementation Guide.

 The company used below, **SMSMarket**, is fictional but modeled on real challenges typical of a small retail/e-commerce business: a product catalog synced across systems, a point-of-sale (POS) import pipeline, customer and payment data, and a small IT team with no dedicated security function.